 The excavation of the Great Synagogue, as a joint project of heritage professionals - archaeologists, historians, architects and other scholars, presents an opportunity that goes far beyond the research possibilities that provide for a better understanding of the Great Synagogue and the surrounding structures of the shulhoyf.
 By working together, Lithuanians, Israelis, Americans and Litvaks from around the world, emphasis can be placed on the importance of Jewish built cultural heritage, as an inseparable part of Lithuanian heritage that needs to be celebrated by all and preserved for perpetuity.

 During the first year of this project we conducted geophysical scans of the site to attempt to identify underground remains.
-In the summer of 2016 we returned to the site and we started excavation of the miqve (ritual bath) building of the synagogue.
-In the summer of 2017, we will be returning to Vilnius to continue our work.
+In 2016 and 2017 we returned to the site and we excavated two miqve'ot (ritual baths) and the bathhouse of the synagogue.
+In the summer of 2018, we will be returning to Vilnius to continue our work.

 Parallel research is also been conducted at Ponar-Paneriai, the place where the Jewish community of Vilna was annihilated during the Holocaust.
 Here our geophysical work has uncovered the escape tunnel from the site, a story you can read here.